Nicolas Schöffer: Cybernetic city

-The group's manifesto summed up the factors because of which previous forms of housing and urban structures could not meet the needs of modern life and implied the need for future-oriented planning.
-They concluded that the demographic explosion, the rapid technical and scientific development, the continued increase in living standards, the socialization of time, space and art, the growing importance of free time and the accelerated speed in communication broke up the traditional structures of society.
+The group's manifesto summed up the factors why previous forms of housing and urban structures could not meet the needs of modern life and implied the need for future-oriented planning.
+They concluded that demographic changes, rapid technical and scientific development, the continued increase in living standards, the socialization of time, space and art, the growing importance of free time and the accelerated speed in communication all broke up the traditional structures of society.

-All these considerations spurred Schöffer to design the city of the future.
-Like Le Corbusier, who had the opportunity to design the new city of Chandigarh on empty grounds, Schöffer began his planning from zero.
+These considerations spurred Schöffer to design the city of the future.
+Like Le Corbusier, who had the opportunity to design the new city of Chandigarh from scratch, Schöffer began his planning from zero.

 The cybernetic city is characterized by functional separation and consists of three parts that are closely connected and coordinated by the cybernetic headquarters.
-One part is dedicated to work and concentration, separated from it are the residential and leisure areas.
+One part is dedicated to work and concentration, separated from the residential and leisure areas.
 Schöffer distinguishes two levels of the city: a soft city and a hard city, which together make up the cybernetic city.
-It's similar to our terms when we talk about software and hardware that together make up the computer.
+It's similar to the terms software and hardware that together make up a computer.

 Schöffer emphasizes the leading role of art in the urban planning process, everything else should be subject to artistic considerations.
 The city is the extension of the sculpture.
 His formal considerations always come from the golden ratio.
 In the controversy between functionalists and formalists, Schöffer takes no position on either side.
 Formal and functional considerations go hand in hand, based on his conviction that only the harmony of parts can ensure a functional solution.

 A third key aspect is that — unlike most urban planners — Schöffer does not design the city with hard materials (like brick, concrete, etc.).
 He was convinced that the immaterial factors have to be shaped first and foremost.
 Electricity and electronics should be in the foreground during planning and the planner should shape the five topologies: space, time, light, sound and climate.